anatoliifrolov/postgres-cxx-client/README.md

 normally there won't be selects.
 The second limitation is due to the library sends and receives arguments in binary format, but when multiple statements are passed there is no way to tell Postgres to enable binary mode.
-Also when a select statement is embedded somewhere between the other statements, it is impossible to get the selected data because only the result of the last statement is returned from a database.
+Also when a select-statement is embedded somewhere between the other statements, it is impossible to get the selected data because only the result of the last statement is returned from a database.
 Therefore it was decided to completely disable data read and avoid aforementioned issues.